 - There has been no call by the customer to cancel the scheduled trip

 - The vehicle arrives at the scheduled location within the pickup window

 - Metro Call‑A‑Ride notifies or attempts to notify the customer that they have arrived.

-Additionally, while cancellations are accepted anytime, cancellation of a scheduled trip made less than three hours before the trip will be considered a No-Show Infraction.
+Additionally, while cancellations are accepted anytime, cancellation of a scheduled trip made less than two hours before the trip will be considered a No-Show Infraction.